ArunMekkad/ArunMekkad/README.md

 - 🔭 I’m currently working on computer vision on OpenCV
 - 👯 I’m looking to collaborate on image or video processing projects
-- 🤔 I’m looking for help with object tracking algorithms
+- 🤔 I’m looking for help with object-tracking algorithms
 - 📫 How to reach me: arunmekkad@gmail.com
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I am a basketball player and can sing pretty well